How to Store Supplements Properly (When to Refrigerate and When Not To)

 Refrigeration slows these processes and helps preserve potency.

-Probiotics: Should They Be Refrigerated?
+Should Probiotics Be Refrigerated?

 Probiotics are live microorganisms, which makes them sensitive.